bricsmining/BRICS/WEBHOOK_SETUP_STEPS.md

 ## 🎯 Overview

-This guide provides step-by-step instructions to set up your Telegram bot webhook for the SkyTON project.
+This guide provides step-by-step instructions to set up your Telegram bot webhook for your configurable mini app.
 After following this guide, your bot will be able to:

-- ✅ Respond to user messages and commands
+- ✅ Respond to user messages and commands with your custom branding
 - ✅ Handle referral links and user registration
 - ✅ Process admin notifications
-- ✅ Launch the web app from Telegram
+- ✅ Launch the web app from Telegram with your custom name

 ## 📋 Prerequisites